Epilepsy - Neuraxpharm UK

 How many people have epilepsy?

-Epilepsy is one of the most common neurological (meaning it affects the nervous system) conditions in the world.
-Around 50 million people worldwide have the condition, however it is estimated that up to 70% of people with epilepsy could live seizure-free with the correct diagnosis and treatment.1
+Around 50 million people worldwide have the condition, however, it is estimated that up to 70% of people with epilepsy could live seizure-free with the correct diagnosis and treatment.

 Symptoms

 The main symptom of epilepsy is epileptic seizures.
 These are caused by sudden bursts of electrical activity in the brain which disrupt the function of the brain and mix up its usual messaging.
-Depending on which part of the brain is involved, seizures can affect people in different ways.2
+Depending on which part of the brain is involved, seizures can affect people in different ways.

 What are the symptoms of epilepsy?

 Most people with epilepsy have seizures that last for a short time (less than five minutes) and stop by themselves.
 But sometimes, a seizure can last longer than five minutes, or multiple seizures can happen with no recovery time in between.
 This is known as ‘status epilepticus’ and emergency assistance and/or medication may be required to end the seizure as quickly as possible.
-Make sure you call an ambulance if someone has a seizure that lasts longer than 5 minutes.5
+Make sure you call an ambulance if someone has a seizure that lasts longer than 5 minutes.

 Focal seizures